department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 > * What are their strengths, weaknesses, risks?
 Why weren’t they chosen?
 > * Do not allow bias of a solution to show in this section, ensure each alternative has been considering seriously or do not list it in this section

+### Adopt a hypermedia approach

 One alternative would be to adopt an hypermedia-centric approach and have `vets-api` generate HTML documents and "partials" in coordination with a lightweight hypertext-centric framework such as [htmx](https://htmx.org), a ~14KiB JavaScript library.
 This would shift a lot of logic to the server and minimize the amount of JavaScript, the major contributor to the performance issues facing VA.gov.
 This would represent a paradigm shift in how VA.gov applications are built, and require a significant investment in time and resources to adopt across all applications.
 This shift could be done incrementally, but still represents a major architectural change.

+### Do nothing

 Another alternative is to do nothing and leave everything the way it is.
 We could assume the Veterans will acquire more powerful, newer computers and get the fastest broadband speeds, making this less of an issue for them.
-We would also need to assume that our application won't grow significantly larger when we assume all Veterans are using the most powerful computers on the fastest networks.
+We would also need to assume that our applications won't grow larger and more bloated if we don't act.

 ## Diagrams